shanilhirani/shanilhirani/README.md

 I build, break and fix on **AWS** and **Azure**, occasionally like to tinker with **GCP**.

 ### How long have I been doing things in IT:
-- Overall 10 Years but a little over 4.5 in Cloud/Devops
+- Professionally, ~10 years but a little over 4.5 years in the Cloud/Devops Space

 ### What I've learned along the way:
 - Public Cloud (AWS, Azure & GCP)